 There are a few peculiarities that need to be discussed.
 However, before we go into too much detail, /j/ and /dj/ will be mentioned later as they are palatal sounds.

-1. /z/ typically becomes [dz] when at the start of a word. /dz/ tends to become [z] inside words but doesn't have to.
-This is all thanks to the two sounds collapsing into one single sound.
+1. /z/ typically becomes [dz] when at the start of a word. /dz/ tends to become [z] inside words, but this doesn't have to be the case.
 In fact, many speakers cannot tell the difference between the two despite sounding different. /z/ sounds like the "z" in "zoo" whereas "dz" sounds like the "ds" in "kids."